vs. Utah State

 Numerous KAT buses transport fans to and from the Civic Coliseum, Old City and Market Square area of downtown at a round-trip cost of $6 per person starting three hours before kickoff.
 Eight buses run from Farragut High School off Campbell Station Road to Neyland Stadium at a round-trip cost of $16 per person starting three hours before kickoff.
 A free shuttle is available from the Ag Campus.

 RV parking is available at the Civic Coliseum and the Blackstock Street lot, located behind the Foundry at the North World's Fair area.
 The cost is $25 per day, with room for approximately 100 RVs and hookups for 20.
 Security is provided at the Coliseum site beginning Friday after 3 p.m.
 KAT Shuttle service to Neyland Stadium is available.

 Accessible parking and shuttle service is available from the Agricultural Campus.
-For an accessible parking pass, please call UT Parking Services at (865) 974-6031.
+For information regarding accessible parking, please call UT Parking Services at (865) 974-6031.